Is Elvis Still Alive?

 THREE: Elvis is Alive and Appears as an Extra in Home Alone Theory

 This is a good one.
 I’m not sure of the actual number of people who resemble Elvis Presley, but I’m sure it’s a big figure.
-Many people can sort-of resemble anyone.
-I bet more ordinary people bear a closer resemblance to Elvis than most Elvis impersonators do.
+Many people can, sort-of, resemble anyone.
+I bet there are more ordinary people who bear a closer resemblance to Elvis than most Elvis impersonators do.

-With that in mind, and the basic understanding that coincidences occur, I suggest that the extra standing behind Macaulay Culkin’s mom at the airline ticket counter in Home Alone is just some guy who happens to resemble elvis.
-In reality the fellow’s name is Gary Grott, and he also shares a passing resemblance to Bob Seger, and a guy who lived down the street from me when I was 15.
+With that in mind, and the basic understanding that coincidences occur, I suggest that the extra standing behind Macaulay Culkin’s mom at the airline ticket counter in Home Alone is just some guy who happens to resemble Elvis.
+In reality the fellow’s name is Gary Grott, and in my opinion he also shares a passing resemblance to Bob Seger, and also some guy who lived down the street from me when I was 15.
 Some people just have a look.